Anynomouss/grin-wallet-tool/README.md

 python grin-wallet-tool.py --load=True --wallet-type="brain-bip39-wallet" secret1="Hi Alice, just grin" secret2="wimblemimble" swipe=True
  ```
 **Example 3**: Charlie is aware that brain wallets are not very secure to be used for a main wallet but insists he knows two very good secrets.
 He uses the last 8 words of the first sentence of his favorit book as first secret and uses his phone numer as second secret to generate his main wallet.
-He knows that this combination of two long secrets is reasonably secure and easy to remember without needing a physical backup but understands it is still less secure than a randomly generated wallet with a mnemonic.
+He knows that this combination of two long secrets is reasonably secure and easy to remember without needing a physical backup but he understands it is  less secure than a randomly generated mnemonic-seed.

 ### Why use BIP39 wallets?
-**Example 4:** Charlie played with brain wallets and realised that by using a random seed for the entropy together with a BIP39 password, he can generate a truly safe wallet backup since the seed cannot be guessed.
-He generates an output wallet file:
+**Example 4:** Charlie wants to have a paper backup of his wallet in the form of a mnmeonic, however, he does not trust his roommates and wants to add an extra password for security:
  ```nocolor
 python grin-wallet-tool.py --load=1000 --wallet-type="bip39-wallet" bip39-password="proteG0"
 wallet-file="bip39password_protected_wallet.json"